UMCarpentries/intro-curriculum-r/_episodes/02-unix-shell.md

 We call the way that different directories are nested the "directory tree".
 You start at the root directory (`/`) and you can move "up" and "down" the tree.
 Here's an example:

+TODO - update the file structure of this tree after we know where things will actually be.
 <img src="https://github.com/UMSWC/curriculum/blob/unix-shell/fig/unix-shell/directory_tree_blank.png"/>

 Now that we understand directory trees a bit, let's check it out from the command line.